Unipisa/hpc/source/access/additional-information.rst

 not be used to run applications for which the compute power of a good laptop is sufficient.

-The pages on the
-.. :ref:`tier1 hardware` and :ref:`tier2 hardware`

-in this part of the website give a high-level description of our infrastructure.
+The pages on the TODO and TODO in this part of the website give a high-level description of our infrastructure.
 You can find more detailed information in the user documentation on the user portal.
-When in doubt, you can also contact your `local support team <get in touch_>`_.
+When in doubt, you can also contact your `local support team <get in touch_>` TODO_.
 This does not require a Unipi HPC account but only a Unipi account.

 Your account also includes two blocks of disk space: your home directory and data directory.
 Both are accessible from all Unipi HPC clusters.